RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

 For Test2-K6 to Test-K8, I did the same process as the previous equations.
 I have increased the values of the dense layers and epochs in an attempt to improve the results.
 Similarly, test cases A6-A8 and B6-B8, test cases K6-K8, display in graph 4 and graph 6 that the error value is at zero.
-Though hard to see on graph 4 and graph 6, the legend on the top right read that the error value is the blue line equals zero.
-Also, in test cases K6-K8, in graph 5 and graph 7, the solid and dotted lines are aligned, which means the model has produced accurate results.
+In test cases K6-K8, in Graph 5 and Graph 7, the solid and dotted lines are aligned, which means the model has produced accurate results.

 ### Test 2 Conclusion